cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/glint/people-science/people-science-benchmark-philosophy.md

 At Viva Glint, we believe benchmarks provide useful, level-setting comparisons during an initial survey, but they're not nearly as useful to the organization as internal and trend (historical) comparisons in subsequent surveys.

 - With more than 10 years of benchmarking experience, we serve over 1,300 global customers from across nearly every industry.
-Most of our customers use common survey questions, enabling us to offer global, high-performing, industry or country benchmark suites using cross-customer data* exclusively.
+Most of our customers use common survey questions, enabling us to offer global, high-performing, industry, or country benchmark suites using cross-customer data* exclusively.

 - If our customers wish to use benchmarks, we strongly urge the use of our standards: The overall global and high-performance (top 10th & top 25th percentile) benchmarks, which are more robust and aspirational than a custom (for example, an industry-specific) norm.